MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/role-based-access-control/New-ManagementScope.md

 ### -DatabaseRestrictionFilter
 This parameter is available only in on-premises Exchange.

 The DatabaseRestrictionFilter parameter specifies the filter to apply to database objects.
 Only database objects that match the filter are included in the scope.
 If you use the DatabaseRestrictionFilter parameter, you can't use the RecipientRestrictionFilter, ServerRestrictionFilter, RecipientRoot, DatabaseList, or ServerList parameters.
-For a list of filterable database properties, see Understanding management role scopes.
+For a list of filterable database properties, see Understanding management role scopes (https://technet.microsoft.com/library/dd335146.aspx).

 ```yaml
 Type: String